Keystone species

-A keystone species is a species which has a disproportionately large effect on its natural environment relative to its abundance, a concept introduced in 1969 by the zoologist Robert T. Paine.
+A keystone species is a species that has a disproportionately large effect on its natural environment relative to its abundance.
+The concept was introduced in 1969 by the zoologist Robert T. Paine.
 Keystone species play a critical role in maintaining the structure of an ecological community, affecting many other organisms in an ecosystem and helping to determine the types and numbers of various other species in the community.
 Without keystone species, the ecosystem would be dramatically different or cease to exist altogether.
-Some keystone species, such as the wolf, are also apex predators.
+Some keystone species, such as the wolf and lion, are also apex predators.

 The role that a keystone species plays in its ecosystem is analogous to the role of a keystone in an arch.
 While the keystone is under the least pressure of any of the stones in an arch, the arch still collapses without it.
 Similarly, an ecosystem may experience a dramatic shift if a keystone species is removed, even though that species was a small part of the ecosystem by measures of biomass or productivity.

 It became a popular concept in conservation biology, alongside flagship and umbrella species.
 Although the concept is valued as a descriptor for particularly strong inter-species interactions, and has allowed easier communication between ecologists and conservation policy-makers, it has been criticized for oversimplifying complex ecological systems.

 History

 The concept of the keystone species was introduced in 1969 by zoologist Robert T. Paine.
 Paine developed the concept to explain his observations and experiments on the relationships between marine invertebrates of the intertidal zone (between the high and low tide lines), including starfish and mussels.
 He removed the starfish from an area, and documented the effects on the ecosystem.
 In his 1966 paper, Food Web Complexity and Species Diversity, Paine had described such a system in Makah Bay in Washington.

 In his 1969 paper, Paine proposed the keystone species concept, using Pisaster ochraceus, a species of starfish generally known as ochre starfish, and Mytilus californianus, a species of mussel, as a primary example.
 The ochre starfish is a generalist predator and feeds on chitons, limpets, snails, barnacles, echinoids, and even decapod crustacea.
 The favourite food for these starfish is the mussel which is a dominant competitor for the space on the rocks.
-The ochre starfish keeps the population numbers of the mussels in check along with the other preys allowing the other seaweeds, sponges, and anemones to co-exist that ochre starfish do not consume.
-When Paine removed the ochre starfish the mussels quickly outgrew the other species crowding them out.
+The ochre starfish keeps the population numbers of the mussels in check along with the other preys allowing the other seaweeds, sponges, and anemones, that ochre starfish do not consume, to co-exist.
+When Paine removed the ochre starfish, the mussels quickly outgrew the other species crowding them out.
+At the start, the rock pools held 15 rock-clinging species.
+Three years later there were 8 such species; and ten years later the pools were largely occupied by a single species, mussels.
 The concept became popular in conservation, and was deployed in a range of contexts and mobilized to engender support for conservation, especially where human activities had damaged ecosystems, such as by removing keystone predators.